 Notes: "\$/SF" denotes cost per square foot.
-The range of potential estimated costs of construction of a new Smithsonian museum provided here are based on the results of analysis of the final stated costs of construction for the NMAAHC, and differences between initial cost estimates and stated final costs for the NMAI and NMAAHC, provided in constant 2024 dollars.
-The center point of the range of potential initial cost estimates is based on the average difference between initial estimates and final costs of the NMAI (43%) and NMAAHC (38%), or 40.5%, with potential estimates in increments of 5% and 10% above and below the average difference.
-This cost-estimating model is but one of many potential methods of estimating potential museum construction costs.
+The range of potential estimated costs of construction of a new Smithsonian museum provided here are based on the results of analysis of the final stated costs of construction for the NMAAHC, and differences between initial cost estimates and stated final costs for the NMAI and NMAAHC, provided in constant 2025 dollars.
+The center point of the range of potential initial cost estimates is based on the average difference between initial estimates and final costs of the NMAI (43% over initial estimates) and NMAAHC (38%), or 40.5%, with potential estimates in increments of 5% and 10% above and below the average difference.
 Models based on different initial estimates, or cost data based on plans that vary from the planning assumptions and cost estimates for the NMAAHC, could result in different estimates of costs.